TedLeRoy/docksec/README.md

 It should work on any Linux based Docker host, but has only been tested on Ubuntu 16.04 to date.

-The steps needed to harden the Docker Host were derived from the [Docker Bench for Security](https://github.com/docker/docker-bench-security) project on [GitHub](https://github.com/docker/docker-bench-security).
+The steps needed to harden the Docker Host were derived from running a scan using the [Docker Bench for Security](https://github.com/docker/docker-bench-security) script avialable on [GitHub](https://github.com/docker/docker-bench-security).

 This project is [licensed](https://github.com/TedLeRoy/docksec/blob/master/LICENSE) under GPLv3, and is available on [GitHub](https://github.com/TedLeRoy/docksec).